mehulagg/gitlab/doc/ci/yaml/README.md

 WARNING:
 This feature might not be available to you.
 Check the **version history** note above for details.

-This custom YAML tag allows to merge specific keys from multiple file into a single pipeline configuration.
+This custom YAML tag allows to merge specific keys from multiple files into a single pipeline configuration.

 ```yaml
 # Content of setup.yml